Second Degree Criminal Sexual Conduct

 - The defendant was helped by another before or during the act, and the complainant was mentally incapable, mentally incapacitated, or physically helpless at the time of the alleged act OR

-- The defendant was helped by another before or during the act and the defendant used force or coercion the commit the sexual act OR
+- The defendant was helped by another before or during the act and the defendant used force or coercion to commit the sexual act OR

 - The defendant was armed at the time with a weapon, or any object capable of causing physical injury that the defendant used as a weapon, or any object used or fashioned in a manner to lead the complainant to reasonably believe it was a weapon OR